nathandeflavis/logic-error-tool/README.md

 # logic-error-tool
-A tool to detect and correct logic errors in models of computer programs
+A tool to detect and correct logic errors in models of computer programs.

 # What does the project do?
 The key deliverable of my independent Final Year Project at University of London was LogicErrorTool (LET), a Java Swing application with GUI forms for different types of logic error.
 Via a form, the end user specifies a model of a computer program.
 LET checks the model for logic error, and suggests one or more corrections.
 The end user can select a correction for LET to implement.
 I followed Agile evolutionary prototyping.